evgenyneu/moa/README.md

 ## Using error image

-If you set an error image to `moa.errorImage` it will be shown if downloads fails.
+If you supply an error image it will be shown if downloads fails.

 ```Swift
 imageView.moa.errorImage = UIImage(named: "error.jpg")